all-of-us/workbench/deploy/README.md

 and [../ui/project.rb](../ui/project.rb) `deploy-ui`.
 Test and staging are automatically pushed by CircleCI.

-- test: pushed by Circle on every master branch merge
+- test: pushed by Circle on every main branch merge
 - staging: pushed by Circle when someone tags a new release
 - stable: manually pushed using a tagged staging release